 Fort Malden National Historic Site

-As of June 1, 2022 Fort Malden National Historic Site will open the grounds, parking lot and waterfront pathway to the public, however, all buildings and facilities will be closed and visitor service offers will remain suspended until further notice.
+As of July 16th, Fort Malden National Historic Site is reopening with “limited visitor services” from 12-4 p.m. on weekends.
+Visitors will be able to access visitor centre and gift shop; museum and heritage buildings, public washroom.
+Musket demos will be weather permitting.
 Since this is an evolving situation, we encourage you to visit our website for regular updates and Canada.ca/coronavirus for the latest information on COVID-19.